neonvoidvibes/notetoself0/NoteToSelf/Docs/13_Updated UX UI Insights.md

    - No complex side drawers or blurred overlays; everything is direct & minimal.
    - **Haptic feedback** on key taps: “+” button, saving a note, toggling advanced insight expansions, subscription purchase steps.
    - Subtle fade or slide animations for expansions, short transitions to keep the “premium” vibe.
+   - Implement **Auto Layout constraints**: a powerful system in iOS development that uses constraints to define the size and position of views in the user interface.
+It allows for dynamic and responsive layouts that adapt to different screen sizes and orientations.

 ---